 - Foot and ankle injuries such as broken bones, sprained ankles, bruised heels, and torn ligaments.

 - Internal injuries such as damaged organs, broken ribs, and abdominal injuries.

-All of these injuries should be treated with thought and care – injuries that are not correctly diagnosed and treated could lead to chronic health issues and pain.
-Injury victims should also undergo physical therapy when appropriate, so that they can restore strength and full range of motion in all affected areas.
-In addition, all work injuries should be analyzed so that employees returning to work do not make the same mistakes or fall into the same patterns that could cause a similar injury, or aggravate an old one.
+All of these injuries should be treated with thought and care injuries that are not correctly diagnosed and treated could lead to chronic health issues and pain.
+Injury victims should also undergo physical therapy when appropriate so that they can restore strength and a full range of motion in all affected areas.
+In addition, all work injuries should be analyzed so that employees returning to work does not make the same mistakes or fall into the same patterns that could cause a similar injury, or aggravate an old one.

 Call Work Injury MD Today To Speak With Our Doctor